Table of Contents

 Resources related to backup or to maintaining data availability include the following:

 Customers of MySQL Enterprise Edition can use the MySQL Enterprise Backup product for backups.
-For an overview of the MySQL Enterprise Backup product, see MySQL Enterprise Backup.
+For an overview of the MySQL Enterprise Backup product, see MySQL Enterprise Backup Overview.

-Details for mysqldump, mysqlhotcopy, and other MySQL backup programs can be found in MySQL Programs.
+Details for mysqldump can be found in MySQL Programs.

-The syntax of the SQL statements described here is given in SQL Statement Syntax.
+The syntax of the SQL statements described here is given in SQL Statements.

 For additional information about

 Replication enables you to maintain identical data on multiple servers.
-This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
+This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the source by using a replica server.
 See Replication.